Humanities & the Public Good 2014

 - Two Cultures or a Shared Enterprise?
 Science and the Humanities

 - What have the Humanities to teach the modern university?

 Other events included a postgraduate conference hosted at Ertegun House, and a workshop considering the place of humanities in higher education access initiatives.
 The series culminated in a conference on the Activist Humanities, which welcomed scholars and activists from around the globe to consider the active role of the humanities in a comparative and connected global context.
-To watch the keynote panel discussion "Activist Humanities in a Global Context" with Ahdaf Soueif (Booker Prize nominated Egyptian novelist), Paul Smith (Director of the British Council, USA), and Robin Kelley (Gary B. Nash Professor of American History, UCLA) please click here.
+Speakers at the keynote panel discussion "Activist Humanities in a Global Context" were Ahdaf Soueif (Booker Prize nominated Egyptian novelist), Paul Smith (Director of the British Council, USA), and Robin Kelley (Gary B. Nash Professor of American History, UCLA).